-- 13.01 Statutory Holidays shall be observed in accordance with the Standard Provincial Agreements. - 13.02 In order to achieve uniformity in application for all trades under the scope of this Agreement the observance of a Statutory Holiday will be dealt with in a manner consistent with Article 13.03. - 13.03 Statutory Holidays will be observed as follows: - (a) A Statutory Holiday that falls on a day that, but for the Statutory Holiday, is a day that would have been scheduled for work, the Statutory Holiday will be observed on that date.
-That day will become a day off or, if worked, compensated at double time.

-(b) A Statutory Holiday that falls during a "vacation", or during a "furlough" (being one or more weeks off following a work cycle of consecutive weeks), will be deemed to have been observed on the day on which it falls, and will not affect the date of the return to a work cycle nor the rate of pay for that date.
+- 13.01 Statutory Holidays shall be observed in accordance with the Standard Provincial Agreements. - 13.02 The observance of a Statutory Holiday will be dealt with in a manner consistent with Article 13.03. - 13.03 Statutory Holidays will be observed as follows: - (a) A Statutory Holiday that falls on a day that, but for the Statutory Holiday, is a day that would have been scheduled for work, the Statutory Holiday will be observed on that date.
+That day will become a day off or, if worked, compensated at double time. - (b) A Statutory Holiday that falls during a "vacation", or during a "furlough" (being one or more weeks off following a work cycle of consecutive weeks), will be deemed to have been observed on the day on which it falls, and will not affect the date of the return to a work cycle nor the rate of pay for that date.